 The Data Section performs quality control for, and processes and maintains data collected from data acquisition stations located statewide.
 The Data Section generates several different reports from said data throughout the year.
-These reports are prepared for the Federal Highway Administration (FHWA), Kentucky Transportation Center (KYTC), various planning agencies, and other governmental agencies.
+These reports are prepared for the Federal Highway Administration (FHWA), Kentucky Transportation Cabinet (KYTC), Kentucky Transportation Center (KTC), various planning agencies, and other governmental agencies.
 Data is also made available for public consumption.

-- Maintain, update, analyze, provide assurance of data, and make available data from approximately 15,000 traffic count stations including coverage, interstate, automatic traffic recorder (ATR), weigh in motion (WIM), and ramp counts. - Download, process, and analyze data from approximately 80 permanent ATR stations. - With the KYTC District Offices, collect and process vehicle volume data from approximately 4,900 short-duration, portable-machine, coverage and ramp counts. - With KYTC District Offices, collect and process vehicle volume data from approximately 1,400 short-duration, portable-machine, local-road, bridge counts. - With KYTC District Offices, review, assign, collect, process, analyze, and distribute data from special count stations that are requested by the highway districts and other divisions.
-The number of special counts can vary significantly from year to year with the average being approximately 400 counts. - Concurrent with coverage, interstate, ATR, WIM, and ramp counts, collect and process vehicle classification data from approximately 1,400 stations, which is 28% of all traffic count stations statewide to comply with the FHWA, Traffic Monitoring Guide recommendation of 25%-30%. - Provide traffic data for annual FHWA required Highway Performance Monitoring System (HPMS) report. - Update axle and monthly factors used in adjusting short term counts from data collected at ATR and vehicle classification stations.
+- Maintain, update, analyze, provide quality assurance, and make available data from approximately 15,000 traffic count stations including coverage, interstate, automatic traffic recorder (ATR), weigh in motion (WIM), and ramp sites. - Download, process, and analyze data for every day of the year from approximately 100 permanent ATR stations. - With the KYTC District Offices, collect and process vehicle volume data from approximately 5,400 short-duration, portable-machine, coverage and ramp counts. - With KYTC District Offices, collect and process vehicle volume data from approximately 500 short-duration, portable-machine, local-road, bridge counts. - With KYTC District Offices, review, assign, collect, process, analyze, and distribute data from special count stations that are requested by the highway districts and other divisions.
+The number of special counts can vary significantly from year to year with the average being approximately 400100 total, each of which typically includes multiple volume and turning movement counts. - Concurrent with coverage, interstate, ATR, WIM, and ramp counts, collect and process vehicle classification data from approximately 1,600 stations, which is 30% of all traffic count stations statewide to comply with the FHWA, Traffic Monitoring Guide recommendation of 25%-30%. - Submit monthly reports to FHWA of hourly ATR records.